 This is me replacing the autodimming rear view mirror.
 Unfortunately after all the years and repeated heating and cooling cycles, all the LCD juice leaked and turned the rear view mirror into a black lava lamp.
 What seemed like a simple enough fix- buying a replacement mirror bolting it in turned out to be far more involved than I had expected.
 The complexity lies in the fact that Volvo puts the security computer in the rear view mirror housing.
 After I bought a donor mirror on ebay from a totaled S60, I had to carefully transplant my original mirror computer into the donor mirror housing.
 If I had chosen to simply replace the entire rear mirror assembly, the donor mirror computer would not be matched to the ECU and the car would effectively brick itself.
 At that point, the only solution is to tow the car to a dealer and have a dealer level reflash of the computer systems.

 During my first semester of college, I had to take an intro to engineering class that had a final project due at the end of the semester.
 The goal was for a group to produce and present a robot that was capable of some interesting motion.
 It was intentionally very open ended and thus permitted groups to exercise a good degree of creativity in their project designs.
 I suggested to the group that we could try to develop a 2 wheel self balancing robot- a rather ambitious goal for a project that did not need to be anywhere near that complex.
-After laser cutting the body of the robot from acrylic, installing the motors and wiring up the arduino to the MPU6050 IMU breakout board, our group settled in for a week of sleep deprived control loop tuning.
+The robot chassis was laser cut from 1/8” acrylic and was assembled rather quickly thanks to the magic of designing with tabs and slots.
+Even after the motors were installed, microcontroller and IMU board wired, and firmware written, our project was far from over.
+After discovering that the intel Galileo refused to talk to any computer we tried connecting it to, the electronics had to be ripped out and rewired for a different microcontroller, which ended up being our backup arduino uno.
+Now that all the hardware items are accounted for and put together, it was time for our group to settle in for a week of sleep deprived control loop tuning.
 Tuning the control loop to eliminate ever-increasing oscillations was much more involved than any of us thought it would.
 To make matters worse, the small DC motor controllers used in the robot died which necessitated a last minute emergency motor controller replacement plan.
 Without the time to order a new appropriately sized controller, I slapped on my big dual channel 30A Ragebridge DC motor controller to the robot and called it a night.

 Then it was back to trying to find the three magic numbers that would allow the robot to self right.
 After installing bigger wheels and discovering that there was a slight problem was how our integral gain was computed, our group managed to deliver a successful self balancing robot the night or two before the date of presentation.